PetaLinux Firmware

 petalinux-build

-We will add recipes for FPGA Binaries, MIPI cameras, VVAS custom plugins, and package groups in the following steps.
-These recipes will be part of the project-spec/meta-user folder, which is a meta-layer that’s already included in the project.
+Add recipes for FPGA binaries, MIPI cameras, VVAS custom plug-ins, and package groups in the following steps.
+These recipes are part of the project-spec/meta-user folder, which is a meta-layer that is already included in the project.

-When the user launches the xmutil loadapp application, the xmutil will invoke the DFX Manager.
-The dfx-mgr is a Xilinx library that implements an on-target daemon for managing a data model of on-target applications, active PL configuration, and loading/unloading the corresponding bitstreams.
+When you launch the xmutil loadapp application, the xmutil invokes the DFX Manager.
+The dfx-mgr is an AMD library that implements an on-target daemon for managing a data model of on-target applications, active PL configuration, and loading/unloading the corresponding bitstreams.
 The dfx-mgr requires that the application bitstreams be loaded in /lib/firmware/<company_name>/<app_name>.

 The dfx-mgr requires that the files required for an application be loaded in the same <app_name>.
 The app_name directory must contain the following: